ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 We can do this recursively and build up and understanding of a situation, and how it evolves in the future.
 Like the Bene Gesserit or Mentat ability to see into the future in Dune.
 It's alot of hard work!

-One possible idea is to, given some situation or action, enumerate out all relevant reacting actors and their views.
+One possible idea is to, given some situation or action, try and put yourself in the shoes/perspectives of all relevant reacting actors and their potential reactions.
 On a piece of paper or in an editor.
 Then go through each one, and see how they behave.

 Emmanuel Derman has the same view: